Biden shied away from news conferences, interviews in Year 1

 Biden has also leaned on celebrities with big social media followings — including actress and songwriter Olivia Rodrigo and Bill Nye The Science Guy — who have done videos with Biden to help bolster his vaccination push and plug his major domestic spending initiatives.

-Biden is hardly the first president to look beyond the mainstream media to try to connect with Americans.
+Biden is hardly the first president to look beyond the mainstream media to try to connect with the public.

 Former President Barack Obama appeared on Zach Galifianakis’s “Between Two Ferns” to help sell his signature health care law and visited comedian Marc Maron’s garage to record an episode on the popular WTF podcast days after the 2015 Charleston church shooting.
-In the wide-ranging Maron interview, Obama spoke bluntly about racism.
+Obama spoke bluntly about racism in the wide-ranging interview with Maron.

-Trump frequently called into Fox News’ early morning and evening opinion shows, programming that allowed him to reach his base without the filter of journalists.
+Trump frequently called into Fox News’ opinion shows, directly reaching his base without the filter of journalists.

 “The presidency has always been a predominantly rhetorical enterprise,” Ott said.
 “You can’t drive an agenda without vision casting and part of that has to go through the mainstream press.”